 I’ve started looking into Lambda a little more.
-As I code with all 4 ‘main’ languages (C#, Go, Node, Python) I thought I’d see the relative performance of each as I’m quite happy to choose based on that kind of criteria for some projects - the kind of stuff that doesn’t necessarily benefit too much from any language’s strong points and so could be done by all of them.
+As I code with 4 ‘main’ languages (C#, Go, Node, Python) I thought I’d see the relative performance of each as I’m quite happy to choose based on that simple criteria for some projects - the kind of stuff that doesn’t necessarily benefit too much from any language’s strong points and so could be done by all of them.

 - The results are based on AWS overheads, and do not take into account throughput for actual running services.

 - A language that appears slow here may process more requests under real usage; this does not test that aspect.

 There is no concept in this head to head of actual performance, it is all about the memory and start-up overheads of individual invocations.
 I fully expect for example (though am not blinkered enough that I cannot be dissuaded when I test it) that the scripting languages (Node and especially Python) will perform better here than a JIT system like C#, and yet C# will probably perform a lot better when it is warmed up.
 We’ll see; this is just part one.

 In order to avoid bias and to go with AWS best practices, I used the Lambda console to create the default functions then tested them from that console without any code changes.
 They are what Amazon consider to be ‘out of the box’ minimal functions.

 I did 8 runs with cold starts at runs 1 and 7 and the details are below.
 This is not scientific as each run was a manual trigger in the console, but for these purposes that doesn’t matter.

 |Code Size||Resources||Max Time|